geoinquiets/taller-vt/docs/1_teoria.md

 * El cliente tiene acceso nativo a la información actual del objeto geográfico (atributos y geometría), lo que permite un procesamiento muy sofisticado.
 * Las cache de datos vectoriales ocupa mucho menos espacio que las restar.
 Esto hace que sea fáctible el uso de teselas vectorials en dispositivos móviles sin conexión.
 * Las teselas vectoriales permiten *Overzoom* sin perder resolución.
 Con las teselas raster si queremos hacer un zoom a un nivel mayor del que está definido la imagen se verá borrosa y pixelada.

-Overzooming is a vector-tile specific technique that allows a specific tile to be rendered beyond its intended zoom level, so it continues to be visible on the map.
-If a tileset had a minzoom of 6 and a maxzoom of 12, those are the valid ranges calculated by the tile generator (more on that below).
-If you were to zoom your map beyond zoom level 12, the map renderer can continue to use zoom 12 by scaling the vector data upwards.
-This, of course, can result in gross simplifications of data if geometries are rendered too far above their actual level of detail.

-Overzoom is the result of a tileset being zoomed in beyond its given zoom extent.

-Raster tilesets will appear to lose clarity if overzoom occurs.
-For example, if you are displaying a raster tileset with a zoom extent between z0 and z6, if you zoom to a higher zoom level past z6, the imagery will become blurry and difficult to see.

-The effects of overzoom are not as noticeable with vector tilesets since vector data is not stored in a pixel-based format, but rather encoded and calculated from a series of points, lines, and polygons.
-Because of this, vector data can be overzoomed and visualized to zoom 22.

 ![Comparativa pesos teselas vector vs raster](img/vector-raster.png) Comparativa pesos teselas vector vs raster.
 Fuente https://plot.ly/~mourner/118.embed